knative/docs/docs/client/README.md

 Using the `kn` CLI, you can specify the following options to connect to the cluster:

 - `--kubeconfig`: use this option to point to the `kubeconfig` file.
 This is equivalent to setting the `$KUBECONFIG` environment variable.
-- `--context` can be used to specify the name of a context from the existing kubeconfig.
-(One of the output list of: `kubectl config get-contexts`)
+- `--context`: use this option to specify the name of a context from the existing `kubeconfig` file.
+Use one of the contexts from the output of `kubectl config get-contexts`.

 For more information about `kubeconfig` files, see <a href="https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/" target="_blank">Organizing Cluster Access Using kubeconfig Files</a>.